← All Articles

 Direct booking requires significant time investment in contract negotiation, logistics coordination, and quality verification.
 Speaker bureaus handle these administrative tasks but at substantial cost.
 Modern booking platforms provide a middle ground: streamlined booking processes with transparent fees while maintaining quality standards through careful speaker curation.

 Consider total cost of acquisition when evaluating booking options.
-Bureau fees may seem high, but factor in staff time for direct bookings: typically 15-20 hours for initial research, negotiation, and contract management.
+Bureau fees may seem high, but factor in staff time for direct bookings: typically many hours for initial research, negotiation, and contract management.
 For organizations booking multiple speakers annually, platform-based solutions often provide the best balance of efficiency and cost control.

 Conclusion